-1. Set up basic path variables: TOP DIR : Top level directory for source codes (UPPV3.2 and WRFV3) DOMAINPATH : Working directory for this run WRFPATH : Location of compiled WRFV3 UNIPOST HOME : Location of the UPPV3.2 build directory POSTEXEC : Location of the UPPV3.2 executables modelDataPath : Location of the model output data files to be processed (e.g. "wrfprd/" for WRF-based runs; "nemsprd/" for NMMB forecasts). paramFile : Name and location of cntrl.parm (wrf cntrl.parm or nmb cntrl.parm) text file that lists desired fields for GRIB1 output.
-Template in UPPV3.2/parm/ xmlCntrlFile : Name and location of postcntrl.xml.
-XML file that lists desired fields for GRIB2 output.
-For V3.0, this file is read directly by UPP; for V3.1+ this file is used to create the new text file read by UPP.
-Templates in UPPV3.2/parm/wrfcntrl.xml or UPPV3.2/parm/nmbcntrl.xml txtCntrlFile : Name and location of postxconfig-NT.txt file that lists desired fields for GRIB2 format for version 3.1+.
-This file is generated by the user following the steps list above.
+1. Set up basic path variables:

+TOP DIR : Top level directory for source code (UPPV4.0)

+DOMAINPATH : Working directory for this run

+UNIPOST HOME : Location of the UPPV4.0 build directory

+POSTEXEC : Location of the UPPV4.0 executables

+modelDataPath: Location of the model output data files to be processed (e.g. "wrfprd/" for WRF-based runs).

+paramFile: Name and location of cntrl.parm ($wrf_cntrl.parm$) text file that lists desired fields for GRIB1 output.
+Template in UPPV4.0/parm/ txtCntrlFile: Name and location of postxconfig-NT.txt file that lists desired fields for GRIB2 format for version 3.1+.
+This file is generated by the user following the steps listed above in the GRIB2 Control File section.

-Note: The scripts are configured such that unipost expects the WRF history files (wrfout files) to be in wrfprd/, the wrf_cntrl.parm (postcntrl.xml or postxconfig-NT.txt) file to be in parm/ and the postprocessor working directory to be called postprd/, all under DOMAINPATH.
-Similarly with NMMB, NMMB history files (nmmb_hist) are to be in nemsprd/, nmb_cntrl.parm (postcntrl.xml or postxconfig-NT.txt) file to be in parm, and the output to be in postprd, all under DOMAINPATH.
+Note: For WRF, the scripts are configured such that unipost expects the WRF history files (wrfout files) to be in wrfprd/, the wrf_cntrl.parm (postcntrl.xml or postxconfig-NT.txt) file to be in parm/ and the postprocessor working directory to be called postprd/, all under DOMAINPATH.
+A similar sctructure, based on user-defined paths, is expected for FV3.

-This set up is for user convenience to have a script ready to run, paths may be modified but be sure to check run script to make sure settings are correct.
+This set up is for user convenience to have a script ready to run, paths may be modified but be sure to check the run script to make sure settings are correct.

-- Specify dynamic core being run ("NMM" or "ARW" or "NMB") dyncore : What model core is used ("NMM" or "ARW" or "NMB") - 3.
+- Specify dynamic core being run ("ARW" or "FV3") dyncore : What model core is used ("ARW" or "FV3") - 3.
 Specify the format for the input model files and output UPP files.